Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- All recipe types from the categories collection are displayed on an individual card.
+- All categories from the categories collection are displayed on an individual card.